buddhamagnet/buddhamagnet.github.com/README.md

 Want to post?
 Fork this repo, add a post in Markdown format in the _posts folder and issue a pull request...bitch.

+Only joking, send me a Markdown file any which way you like.

+Posts on the wilds, tech, language, books, music and the vagabond soul are most welcome.

 # HPSTR Jekyll Theme

 They say three times the charm, so here is another free responsive Jekyll theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory...